janikgar/janikgar.github.io/_docs/projects/privacy-commercial.md

 ---
-title: Privacy Policy
+title: Privacy Policy (commercial)
-permalink: /docs/privacy-commercial
+permalink: /docs/privacy-commercial/
 ---

 Jacob Garcia built the apps referenced to this page as Commercial apps.
 This SERVICE is provided by Jacob Garcia and is intended for use as is.